Better-HPC/keystone-api/docs/install/systemd.md

 ## Upgrading Application Versions

-Software updates are handled by the Python package manager.
+Software updates are executed using the Pipx package manager.
 System services should be taken offline before upgrading to a new version.

 !!! danger